anmarkoulis/event-sourcing/docs/presentation.md

 ## **Snapshots require aggregate changes** - rebuild state efficiently

 <!--
-Another concern is performance - what if you have thousands of events?
-Here's the problem: replaying 10,000 events takes 5 seconds.
-The solution is snapshots, but this requires changes to our command handlers.
+This is a real story that happened to us.
+John has been using our system for 2 years and has 10,000+ events.
+When he tried to change his password, it took 5 seconds.
+He was frustrated and asked "Why is this so slow?"
+This is the performance challenge of event sourcing - replaying thousands of events takes time.

+The solution is snapshots - we save state every 1,000 events.
+Instead of replaying 10,000 events, we only replay the recent 50 events since the last snapshot.
+This reduces the password change time from 5 seconds to 0.5 seconds.

 We try to get the latest snapshot first, and if it exists, we rebuild the aggregate from the snapshot and apply only the recent events.
 If no snapshot exists, we fall back to getting all events - this handles the case where snapshots haven't been created yet.
 This gives us the best of both worlds - performance when snapshots exist, and correctness when they don't.

-The key insight is that snapshots require proper error handling in the command handlers.
+The key insight is that snapshots require proper error handling in the command handlers, but the performance improvement is dramatic.
 -->

 ---